Episode 18

 About the Podcast

-Show artwork for The Real Estate Marketing Implementation Podcast (The REmarketing Podcast)
+Show artwork for Real Estate Marketing Implementation Podcast (The REmarketing Podcast)

-The Real Estate Marketing Implementation Podcast (The REmarketing Podcast)
+Real Estate Marketing Implementation Podcast (The REmarketing Podcast)

-Marketing Implementation For Real Estate Agents, Coaches, and Investors by Jerome Lewis
+Real Estate and Marketing Implementation Perspectives For Real Estate Entrepreneurs, Real Estate Coaches, and Real Estate Investors by Jerome Lewis

 About your host